ffund/intro-ml-tss21/slides/8-hyperparameter.md

 :::notes

 Grid search is the extension of cross validation to higher dimensions.
-Note: you need to know which part of the hyperparameter to search in the first place!
+Note: you need to know which part of the hyperparameter space to search in the first place!

 Depending on the initial results, you may consider extending the grid in another iteration: